 These two East Side dive bars often have live music, and they share one enormous backyard filled with picnic tables and cheap drinks.
 There’s a great Happy Hour, and there’s the Hotel Vegas Concession Stand serving good burgers and burritos.

-Slightly hidden away in a relatively quiet section of downtown, the patio at the Spanish-inspired restaurant Kalimotxo is a welcome escape with some great food to match.
-They’re currently offering a limited menu, including their excellent ham sandwich, the Kali Burger, tortilla espanola, and other small plates.
+Slightly hidden away in a relatively quiet section of downtown, the patio at the Spanish-inspired restaurant Kalimotxo is a welcome escape with some great food to match, like the Kali Burger, tortilla espanola, and other small plates.
 They’re accepting walk-ins for seating on their patio, but we recommend making a reservation to secure a nice spot outside.

 The patio at Launderette is a great spot for a special occasion, a casual but not too casual date night, or any other reason you can think of to sit outside and drink a good cocktail.
 There are lots of tasty things to share at this Holly district spot, like the charred octopus, beet hummus, and brick chicken.
 And the birthday cake ice cream sandwich, with cake-like cookies, isn’t just pretty to look at - it really is great.
 While they do accept walk-ins, we recommend making a reservation (available here) to make sure you get a prime spot.